denkovarik/Ant-Clustering/README.md

 Ant Clustering Algorithms is a swarm intelligent method on clustering objects by their similarity to each other, and it was inspired by ant colonies found in nature.
-The idea is that you have a bunch of agents (called ants) that act in simple predefined ways, but when these agents interact in withing a large group, intelligent behavior emerges that can allow the whole to solve complex problems.
+The idea is that you have a bunch of agents (called ants) that act in simple predefined ways, but when these agents interact withing a large group, then intelligent behavior emerges that can allow the whole to solve complex problems.

-In this program, there is a room with a bunch of red and blue objects scattered around, and the ant colony is tasked with grouping each object by it's color.
+In this program there is a room with a bunch of red and blue objects scattered around randomly.
+The ant colony is tasked with grouping each object by it's color.
 Each ant simply moves around the room randomly.
-When an ant comes across an object and is more unlike the other objects around it, the it has a higher probability of picking it up than if the object was around other objects that were like it.
-At the same time, if an ant is carrying an object and the ant is around other objects like the object it is carrying, then it has a higher probability of dropping the object than if it was around other objects that where more unlike the object it was carrying.
+When an ant comes across an object that is more unlike the other objects around it, then the ant has a higher probability of picking up the object than if the object was around other objects similar to it.
+At the same time, if an ant is carrying an object that is like the objects currently around the ant carrying it, then the ant has a higher probability of dropping the object than if the ant was around other objects that where unlike it.
 Through these simple behavoirs, the ant colony is able to group the objects by color relatively well over time.

-This project has been adapted from the CSC 349 Natural Computing course at The South Dakota School of Mines and Technology for educational purposes.
+This project has been adapted from a project created for the CSC 349 Natural Computing course at The South Dakota School of Mines and Technology for educational purposes.